 We also have a Template Library which is a good place to explore Audition templates and the process.
 But we know you can do much better than that and create something relevant and grounded in the context of the role.

 Note: It's not just what mix of traits are successful.
 The Audition templates can be carefully weighted, so that role elements agreed to be more critical have a bigger influence on who gets matched best with that role template.

-TWO: Compare the candidates to your role template.
+Step 2: Compare the candidates to your role template.